Gabardine, twill weave, twill...: let's take stock!

 Finding your way around fabrics is undoubtedly one of the most difficult skills to acquire when starting sewing!
-By the way, it is no coincidence that we developed the courses "I discover fabrics" and "I match patterns and fabrics" because it is a real request from our students and shop customers to better know fabrics!
+By the way, it’s no coincidence that we developed courses "I discover fabrics" and "I match patterns and fabrics" because it is a real request from our students and shop customers to better understand fabrics!

-So this week, on the occasion of the arrival of our beautiful 100% cotton twills, I invite you to take stock between gabardine, twill, and sergé...
+So this week, on the occasion of the arrival of our beautiful 100% cotton twills, I invite you to clarify the difference between gabardine, twill, and sergé...

 Let's go!